spirrobe/dolueg2figures/README.md

  2 basel_1_2_3_b_c_ -> Shown in stations 1, 2 and 3 as well as at "Precipitation and evaporation" and "Wind and air pressure" 3 basel_a_ -> Shown only for temperature

- This allows one figure to be placed specifically or as broadly as needed without creating the same figure several times
+ This allows to place the same figure in a specific category or as broadly as needed without creating the same figure several times

  Further adjustments that may be use:
  - Create a certain plot only with a certain data range (e.g. isopleths only for month/year data range) -> Adjust in the script